skylight-hq/skylight.digital/_projects/usaf_jocas.md

     and Adjustments component of JOCAS II, which supports over 12,000 users.
 Employees use this component to track, obtain approval, and get paid for how much time they spend on projects, factoring in pay differentials such as overtime and night shifts.
-    We're re-engineering this functionality as a separate application, an effort which has involved:
+    We’re re-engineering this functionality as a separate application, an effort which has involved:
   </p>